Toyota Prius Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Toyota Prius are $1,274 a year with full coverage.
-Comprehensive insurance costs around $294, collision costs $506, and liability coverage is $338.
-Liability-only coverage costs around $394 a year, with high-risk coverage costing $2,748 or more.
-Teenage drivers receive the highest rates at $4,664 a year or more.
+Comprehensive insurance costs approximately $294 a year, collision costs $506, and liability coverage is estimated at $338.
+Buying just liability costs approximately $394 a year, with insurance for high-risk drivers costing $2,748 or more.
+Teen drivers receive the highest rates at $4,664 a year or more.

 Average premium for full coverage: $1,274

-Estimates include $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all U.S. states and for all Prius models.
+These estimates include $500 policy deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Rates are averaged for all U.S. states and Prius trim levels.

 Price Range by Coverage and Risk

-For an average driver, prices range go from the low end price of $394 for liability-only coverage to the much higher price of $2,748 for a driver that may need high-risk insurance.
+For the normal driver, prices range go from as low as $394 for the bare minimum liability coverage to a high of $2,748 for a high-risk insurance policy.

 Price Range by Location

-Choosing to live in a large city has a large influence on insurance rates.
-Areas with sparse population tend to have lower incidents of collision claims than densely populated cities.
+Living in a larger city has a large influence on the price of insurance.
+Rural locations tend to have a lower frequency of collision claims than larger metro areas.

 Use the form below to get customized rates for your location.